B.L. Freeborn © October 30, 2022 (PDF version here.)

 to HONOR BAAL and BISHOP HENRICUS’ VISIT IN 1116

 Certain numbers** appear when the letters in any Baalist inscription is converted to their numerical equivalent (gematria).
 The Newport Tower’s hidden letter/numbers are studied here.
 Numbers that are typically found are noted by a ✓ check mark.
 Simply put, if the numbers are not found, it is -not- a true Baalist inscription -or- the letters have been misinterpreted.
 Once the correct letters are proven via their gematria then the message about Baal can be read and also, possibly who wrote it and when.
 The result of this study is as noted above.

-The proposed transcription of symbols imbedded in the arches of the Newport Tower is shown.
+The proposed transcription of symbols imbedded in the arches of the Newport Tower is shown below.
 The numbers are studied for repetitions and pertinent numbers.
-As stated, numbers found should be typical numbers found in Baalist encoded inscriptions.
-The P can also be an R. The symbol may actually be an R.

 Norse Runic Gematria

 Sum from T and around to first A = 79.
 From the same A to L is 23.
 So that it is 79,23.✓

 Total sum is 98 or 89 in reverse which reminds one 89 x 89 = 7921.✓